This is the 5th post in a Step-by-Step Guide to Planning Perfect Family Trip. Click here to start back at Step 1.

 Aside from planning, looking at a map always helps me to familiarize myself with a city.
 I feel much more confident in where I’m going and where I chose for us to stay, because I’ve done the research and know how we’ll get around.
 You’ll go from feeling totally clueless about a city, to totally in control.

 Alright, start studying your map, and think about where you want to stay so that you’ll be within easy reach of all the things you want to see.
-We’ll put it all together next week!
+We’ll put it all together in the next step!

 Check out the full step-by-step guide: